 How do I start letting my chickens free range?

 I don’t let my chickens free range until they’re past six weeks old.
-Chickens are still pretty dumb at this age though and I find that when I let them go for the first time, one or two get eaten almost immediately because they haven’t learned to return.
+Chickens are still pretty dumb at this age, though, and I find that when I let them go for the first time, one or two get eaten almost immediately because they haven’t learned to return.
 At week four, if the weather is nice, I like to open the run so they can be out for some part of the day.
 It’s a protected area where they can’t get lost.
-It’s best to give them everything in stages, and even at six weeks old, I only let them come out for a little bit of time at a time.
+It’s best to give them everything in stages, and even at six weeks old, I only let them come out for a little while at a time.

 P.S.
 It’s hardest the very first time you have chicks because you don’t have older chickens to show them what to do.
 I think this is why I lost so many chickens the first time I did this.
 Now that I have a rooster to guide the hens, things have gone much more smoothly.